 Rabbit Creek, 1010 Steele Road, 40383.
 (859) 873-1920.
 This large modern home has an inground pool and a pool room with wet bar, a redwood sauna, beautifully landscaped grounds and a professional in-house massage therapist.
 There are eight spacious bedrooms with private baths; four with balconies.

 The Ruin Bed and Breakfast, 3629 McCracken Pike, 40347.
 (859) 873-7400.
 This lovely home literally rises from the ruins of a dilapidated old distillery.
 Two guest rooms are set in a newly-constructed building and share a cozy common living area, balcony and expansive gardens.
 The history and character of this B&B is unique and it is perfectly situated if you came to Kentucky to explore horse country or Bourbon country.

 A Storybook Inn Bed & Breakfast, 277 Rose Hill Avenue, 40383.
 (859) 879-9993.
 Four spacious suites in an outstanding pre-Civil War Era mansion, plus a guest house, all on park-like grounds within walking distance to quaint downtown Versailles.
 Elevator, mini-frig in each room and high speed internet are just a few of the modern amenities in this gracious home.
 Full European-style breakfasts with fresh local ingredients.
 Twice named in the "Top 10 Bed and Breakfasts in the United States" by bedandbreakfast.com.
 Children welcome with advance notice.
+No pets.

 1898 Red Bud Bed & Breakfast, 600 N. Lexington Avenue, 40390.
 (859) 215-6000.
 Cozy rocking chairs on the veranda are calling your name!
 Two lovingly restored rooms with private baths.
 Full breakfast included.
 Wilmore is home to Asbuty College and close to High Bridge Park overlooking the Kentucky River.